Hacker0x01/h1ql/README.md

 *(2) transform SQL to h1ql*

-Using a (visitor pattern)[https://en.wikipedia.org/wiki/Visitor_pattern], we're creating a new AST that only contains attributes that are allowed in H1QL.
+Using a [visitor pattern]([https://en.wikipedia.org/wiki/Visitor_pattern), we're creating a new AST that only contains attributes that are allowed in H1QL.
 If the algorithm stumbles upon an unsafe or unknown node, it will fail by raising an exception.

 *(3) transform unsafe->safe*